Pheran: Pheran

-is of knee-length, loose and stitched at the front side and on the finishes, while Hindu people still wear their pherans long, extending down their legs.
+is knee-length, loose and stitched on the front side ane finishes, while Hindus often still wear their pherans long, extending down the legs.
 Ankle length Pherans are tied at the waist.
 Intricate embroideries or flower styles are a popular on Kashmiri ladies pherans.
 The embroideries or flower designs are made of thin metal threads; this kind of embroidery is known as 'Tille' in Kashmiri language.

+Over time, the art of embellishing pherans has evolved, with a variety of embroidery styles enhancing their elegance.
+Some of the most prominent embroidery types found on modern pherans include: